UK Financial Risk Indicators

 No Data Found

-These companies are showing similar traits to companies that have failed in the past and are likely to suffer a distress event themselves.
+These companies are showing similar traits to companies that have failed in the past and are at serious risk of distress themselves.
+Not all companies in the Warning Area will go on to fail, but a high number do (around 60%).

 Total Zombie Companies